Recipe: Slow Cooker Black Bean Enchiladas

 Slow-Cooker Black Bean Enchiladas

-1 1/2 cups Monterey jack, colby, or other melting cheese, shredded and divided
+shredded Monterey Jack, colby, or other melting cheese, divided

 Optional: 1 cup leftover meat or extra veggies — chicken, pork, hamburger, beef, baked tofu, or roasted vegetables

-In a medium bowl, mix together the onion, pepper, black beans, corn, spices, meat (if using), and just 1/2 cup of the cheese.
-Spread a cup or so of salsa over the bottom of a 6-quart (or larger) slow cooker, enough to evenly coat the bottom with a bit of sauce.
-(See the Recipe Note below for cooking in smaller slow cookers.)
+Place the onion, bell pepper, black beans, corn, chili powder, cumin, salt, 1/2 cup of the cheese, and meat (if using) in a medium bowl and stir to combine.
+Spread about 1 cup of the salsa over the bottom of a 6-quart (or larger) slow cooker, enough to evenly coat the bottom with a bit of sauce.

-Fill each of the tortillas with about 1/3 cup of the filling, roll them up as tightly as you can, and pack them seam-side down into the bottom of the slow cooker.
+Fill each of the tortillas with about 1/3 cup of the filling, roll them up as tightly as you can, and pack them seam-side down in a single layer into the bottom of the slow cooker.
 Don't worry if some filling falls out — just tuck it back in once you've set the tortilla down.

-When you complete the layer, spread another cup of salsa over the top and sprinkle with about 1/2 cup of the remaining cheese.
+When you complete the first layer (you will make 3 layers), spread about another cup of salsa over the top and sprinkle with about 1/2 cup of the remaining cheese.
 Continue rolling the remaining tortillas with the remaining filling to make one more layer; if you have leftover filling, sprinkle this over the top.
-Finish by pouring another cup of salsa over the top of the enchiladas.
+Finish by pouring the 1 cup of the salsa evenly over the top of the enchiladas.
 Reserve the last 1/2 cup of cheese to add later.

-Longer Slow-Cooker Times: You can cook the enchiladas for longer (6 to 8 hours on LOW), but I find that the tortillas in the middle start to get very mushy while the ones touching the sides of the cooker get crispy.
+Cooking on LOW: You can cook the enchiladas for longer (6 to 8 hours on the LOW setting), but I find that the tortillas in the middle start to get very mushy while the ones touching the sides of the cooker get crispy.
 Still tasty, though!

-Oven-Baked Enchiladas: To cook these enchiladas in the oven, layer the rolled tortillas in a 9x13-inch baking pan and cover with aluminum foil.
+Oven-baked enchiladas: To cook these enchiladas in the oven, layer the rolled tortillas in a 9x13-inch baking dish and cover with aluminum foil.
 Bake at 400°F for 20 minutes.
 Uncover, sprinkle with cheese, and bake uncovered for an additional 5 to 10 minutes, until the cheese has melted and the dish is bubbling.